The application process for 2021-2022 school year is open, with a deadline of May 15, 2021.

 Applications for the 2021-2022 school year are open.

-- Only sons and daughters of Iron Worker members (or deceased members who were in good standing at the time of their death), who are presently in their senior year of high school, are eligible to compete.
+- Only sons and daughters of members (or deceased members who were in good standing at the time of their death) of the International Association of Bridge, Structural, Ornamental and Reinforcing Iron Workers, who are currently in their senior year of high school, are eligible to compete.

 - Applicant shall submit a completed application within the specified deadline.
-The deadline for accepting applications may be extended at the discretion of the scholarship committee.
+The scholarship application deadline is May 15.
+An extension of this date will be at the discretion of the scholarship committee.

-- Applicant should rank in the upper half of his or her graduating class.
+- Applicants should rank in the upper half of his or her graduating class.

 - Scholarship awards are competitive and will be based on:

-- A scholarship winner may attend any accredited college or university in the United States or Canada and must be enrolled in a full-time program leading toward a degree.
+- A scholarship winner may attend any accredited college or university in the United States or Canada and must be enrolled in a full-time degree program.

 - Scholarships will be awarded for one year and may be renewed for three academic years following the academic year for which the original scholarship was awarded.
-The scholarship committee on the basis of recipient’s academic record and conduct will determine whether or not a scholarship shall be renewed.
+The recipient’s academic record and conduct will determine if the scholarship shall be renewed.

-- Awards will be made payable to selected recipient and mailed to the home address unless specifically directed otherwise.
+- Awards will be made payable to selected recipients by direct deposit or mailed to the home address unless specifically directed otherwise.

 - The recipient’s parent or guardian must remain in good standing in the International Association for the duration of the scholarship.
 Award payments will only be made after verification that recipient’s parent or guardian is in good standing with his or her dues payments.
-No scholarship will be awarded, including annual renewal, unless member’s dues are current.
+No scholarship will be awarded, including annual renewal, unless the parent member dues are current.

-- Prior to changing schools, the scholarship recipient must secure approval of the trustees of the scholarship fund to ensure continuation of the scholarship.
+- Prior to changing schools, the scholarship recipient must secure approval of the trustees of the scholarship foundation to ensure continuation of the scholarship award.

-Please note: Applications are saved under the user name (email address and telephone number) and updated as each page is completed.
-If it becomes necessary to close an application prior to completion, candidates can log in using the same email address and phone number used to begin the process to complete further aspects of the application.
+Please note: Applications are saved under the username (email address and telephone number) and updated as each page is completed. **APPLICANTS - Please do not use your school email address on this application.
+If it becomes necessary to close an application prior to completion, candidates can log in using the email address and phone number used to begin the application process to finalize or make corrections to the application.
 Once the application is complete and the “submit” button has been selected, the first phase of the application process is complete.
-Any additional changes, additions, updates, etc. must then be sent by email to firstname.lastname@example.org.
+Any additional changes, additions, updates, etc., must then be sent by email to firstname.lastname@example.org.

 You may begin the electronic application process by clicking here.